seomoz/Social-Authority-SDK/README.md

 * [Code samples](https://github.com/seomoz/Social-Authority-SDK/tree/master/code-examples) can help you get started with the Social Authority API.
 * [Client libraries](https://github.com/seomoz/Social-Authority-SDK/tree/master/client-libraries) can help you develop your own applications.

-This guide uses `curl` for examples; you're welcome to use whatever language you prefer.
+This guide uses `curl` for examples; you're welcome to use the tools and languages of your choice.

 The Social Authority API uses [standard HTTP methods](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html) and hypermedia documents to make exploring and learning as easy as possible.